BAIN & COMPANY

 At the advanced degree level, Bain hires almost exclusively from top-20 MBA programs.
 The exception is the odd JD or JD/MBA – they do look at a select few top 10 programs in U.S., but the positions that are open to those schools are very competitive and require as much or more business understanding as the MBA roles do.

 Bain hosts informational sessions at Bain target schools – key opportunities for face-time with recruiters and consultants.
 Get your resume ready before you go – there’s nothing worse than showing up unpolished or unprepared.
-If you need help, learn about our resume editing service or email us.

 Bain publishes names of their recruiters on their websites, so they’re easy to find and easy to contact.
 However, contrary to Deloitte, getting in good with a recruiter won’t help your application at Bain.
 Recruiters ARE great resources, however.
 They can tell you how things work and everything you need to know about recruiting timing.
 If you’re a high potential candidate, they can even connect you with someone to talk to at the firm.

 Networking for a position at Bain, however, is better targeted directly at the professional consulting staff, as opposed to recruiters.
 What’s the best way to get to know Bain consultants?
 Here are 3 ways you can connect with them: